AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/set-up-report-deliveries.md

 Additionally, reports that take longer than 60 minutes to run will be halted.

-If you have concerns or issues regarding your limit, please contact `Workfront` Technical Support.
+If you have concerns or issues regarding your limit, please contact Workfront Technical Support.

 ## Understand time stamps on delivered reports

-When receiving a report in an email, the time stamp and time format on the report might not match those in `Workfront`, if you were to view the report in `Workfront` at the same time that it was delivered.&nbsp;
+When receiving a report in an email, the time stamp and time format on the report might not match those in Workfront, if you were to view the report in Workfront at the same time that it was delivered.&nbsp;

 Consider the following:&nbsp;

 * When viewing a report in the browser, the time stamp and format on the report matches the&nbsp;locale and the time zone of your browser, as defined in the settings of your browser.
-* When the report is delivered in an email, the report is delivered with the time stamp and format that matches the User Locale and Time Zone as they are specified in your `Workfront` profile.
+* When the report is delivered in an email, the report is delivered with the time stamp and format that matches the User Locale and Time Zone as they are specified in your Workfront profile.
-  For more information about the User Locale and Time Zone in `Workfront`, see the article [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).
+  For more information about the User Locale and Time Zone in Workfront, see the article [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).

 ## Reports with a special view

-When you apply a special view to a report, the special view displays in of the Details tab of the report in  `Workfront`.
+When you apply a special view to a report, the special view displays in of the Details tab of the report in&nbsp;Workfront.

 When you schedule the delivery of a report that has a special view, the default Details tab is delivered in the attachment of the sent email, instead of the special view.